akauppi/GroundLevel-firebase-es/DEVS/Firebase libraries.md

 You don't really need it much.
 The approach taken in this repo is to use it for testing to Security Rules, but not elsewhere.

 This approach provides a great orthogonality for testing.
 One set (`rules-test`) tests *who* can change things but the rest simply expect that to have been handled, and don't apply security rules.
 This means, `@firebase/testing` only needs to be included in one test set and the normal JavaScript client can be used, elsewhere.

+>Note: The library was renamed as `@firebase-rules-unit-testing` in Aug 2020, which does better reflect its purpose.

 ### Why list the oldest issues?